zhouchw5/geometric.github.io/README.md

 ## A Skyscraper and An Innovative Geometrical Method
+- **Still with my original insistence, your footprint in my website would not be markded or stored.
+I always wish a zero intersection with me after your reading, nothing but some interesting memory merely in your mind, no storage for the Like or reader amount.
+Your ever presence is enough.**

 This article is telling the past when I grabbed the indication from the shape of a skycraper and figured out an innovative way to solve a geometric problem in my second grade in high school.
 The key words in this article are Geometry, Skycraper, and Checkers.